JulianBru/PersonalBlacklist/README.md

-Tired of getting in groups (Guilds, Raid, Mythics +) with undesirable people on it ?
+Tired of getting in groups (Guilds, Raid, Mythics +) with undesirable people on it?
 This is the solution!

 The Personal Blacklist or PBL gives you the possibility to store the names of those undesirable players and categorize them.